PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Our Roadmap to PhD

 When used as a document parser, an MLLM reading a specific image is often provided with the image's surrounding text.
 Inconsistency between the image and the text is not uncommon.
 A news article containing a general claim of ``\emph{red motorcycles frequently zip through the streets}'' does not necessarily have each of its illustrated pictures match with the claim.
-To simulate such a scenario, for a given image we generate specious text as \emph{inaccurate} context and text contradicting the image as \emph{incorrect} context, respectively.
-Next, we describe inaccurate context generation, as its incorrect counterpart can be generated in a similar yet simplified manner.
+To simulate such a scenario, for a given image we generate specious text as \emph{specious} context and text contradicting the image as \emph{incorrect} context, respectively.
+Next, we describe the generation of specious contexts, as their incorrect counterparts can be generated in a similar but more simplified manner.

 \textbf{Specious Text Generation}.
 Using the previously generated hitem-embedded question and the original MS-COCO captions as input, we instruct ChatGPT to generate specious text for a given image.
-By ``specious'', we mean the text is inaccurate or noisy, rather than directly contradicting the image content.
+By ``specious'', we mean the text is specious or noisy, rather than directly contradicting the image content.
 As such, our instruction reads partially as ``\emph{Please generate the $<$specious text$>$ for the given question.
 It should be one sentence.
-The $<$specious text$>$ should answer the question, but it may not reflect the actual current status, thus making it specious.}''.
-See the supplement.
+The $<$specious text$>$ should answer the question, but it may not reflect the actual current status, thus making it specious.}''

 \textbf{Text Composition}.
 ChatGPT is used to seamlessly merge the specious text with ground-truth captions, forming a longer context in which only a small portion (orange text in \cref{fig:context_show}) is mildly inconsistent with the image.